-According to the Bureau of Labor Statistics, high rates of injury exist within the manufacturing industries that produce travel trailers and campers, mobile homes, prefab wood building, and truck trailers.
+According to the Bureau of Labor Statistics, high rates of injury exist within the manufacturing industries that produce travel trailers and campers, mobile homes, prefab wood buildings, and truck trailers.
 Of course, accidents can occur at any kind of manufacturing facility.
 The following are common causes of manufacturing accidents and some of the typical injuries suffered by workers.

-- Caught in/between accidents: In this kind of accident a worker becomes caught in moving machinery or pinned between a moving vehicle and a stationary object.
-If the worker is pulled into moving equipment injuries can include lacerations, loss of limbs, scalping or degloving.
+- Caught in/between accidents: In this kind of accident, a worker becomes caught in moving machinery or pinned between a moving vehicle and a stationary object.
+If the worker is pulled into moving equipment injuries can include lacerations, loss of limbs, scalping, or degloving.
 A worker pinned by a moving vehicle can suffer damage to internal organs, internal bruising and bleeding, broken bones, and other crushing injuries.

 - Chemical exposure: Some manufacturers use or store toxic chemicals and other hazardous materials involved in their production.
 If a manufacturing facility has an accident resulting in the release of a toxic chemical substance, workers can be exposed to carcinogens or suffer burns.
 They can also develop complications such as asthma, lung disease, and cancer.

 - Repetitive motion/overexertion: Workers whose jobs require them to do the same task repeatedly may develop repetitive stress injuries such as carpal tunnel syndrome or other occupational illnesses.
 Workers in the sewing and textile industries are at similar risk.